shepuk/Project4-FarmSim/README.md

 - [Github](https://github.com/) was used to host and store the project files.
 - [Heroku](https://dashboard.heroku.com/login) is used to host the app.
 - [Gitpod](https://gitpod.io/workspaces) was my primary IDE during project development.
-- [Figma](https://www.figma.com/) was used during the design phase for wireframes and flowcharts.
+- [Figma](https://www.figma.com/) was used during the design phase for wireframes.
+- [Diagrams.net](https://app.diagrams.net/) was used for the flow chart.
-- A more thorough list of technologies uer, including plugins, can be found in the requirements.txt file
+- A more thorough list of technologies used, including plugins, can be found in the requirements.txt file

 ### Testing
 - #### Primary Objectives